-Our third day at Tangalle started as normal on the beach – us laying flat out relaxing, reading and listening to music.
+Our third day at Tangalle started as normal on the beach – us laying flat out relaxing, reading, and listening to music.
 All of a sudden a man came running towards us shouting “Come and see, come and see!!!
 Hurry!!“.

 First, we just thought he was selling fruits or souvenirs, so we pretended to be asleep.
-But the man kept on shouting, so we stood up and followed him a few meter along the beach, and we are so glad we did!
+But the man kept on shouting, so we stood up and followed him a few meters along the beach, and we are so glad we did!

 It turned out that during the night a sea turtle had wandered up at the beach to lay her eggs, but had taken the wrong way back and ended up in the freshwater laguna instead of the sea!
 Poor sea turtle. 🙁

-The men had been struggling for hours to get the sea turtle up from the fresh water, and onto the beach.
-The sea turtle would have died if the men had not gotten it out of the fresh water.
+The men had been struggling for hours to get the sea turtle up from the freshwater, and onto the beach.
+The sea turtle would have died if the men had not gotten it out of the freshwater.

 Sea turtles are among the earth`s endangered spices, and are one of the earth`s most ancient creatures, being on our planet for around 110 million years, since the time of the dinosaurs.